NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 In the following implementation status descriptions, "DNS Catalog Zones" refers to DNS Catalog Zones version 2 as described in this document.
 Version 1 of catalog zones was initially developed by ISC for BIND, but never standardized in the IETF.
-Support version 1 catalog zones is explicitly mentioned per implementation.
+Support for version 1 catalog zones is explicitly mentioned per implementation.
 Support for the `coo` and `group` properties are also explicitly mentioned per implementation.

 * Knot DNS 3.1 (released August 2, 2021) supports both producing and consuming of catalog zones, including the group property.